 Often some tasks can be delegated and just with a few instructions, the work will be completed asynchronously.
 There are other tasks where the function lead and team members have to work more closely with each other.

 This kind of work is synchronous.
-Depending on the priority and how crucial a given task is, offices can let critical functions and tasks be completed in a synchronous manner.
+Depending on the priority and how crucial a given task is, offices can let critical functions and tasks be completed synchronously.
 Also, on the days when the employees are working from their office desks.

 Other functions that are lighter in terms of intensity and importance can be moved to days when members can work from remote locations.